sonicbikes/sonic-bike-init/README.md

 E. USB Stick: Contains a configeration file, sound and map files.

 ## A. The Hardware
 The latest system is working with a RaspberryPi V2 Model B with debian Wheezy. the system has also been tested with a beagleboard xM.
 We got the system working with a Beagle Bone Black though we experienced audio glitches so recommend using the Raspberry Pi.
-To Build a complete system we used:
+To Build a complete portable system to mount on a bike you will need:

 - RaspberyPi V2 Model B.
 - 12v Amp + speakers.